rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 $ dnf list wget
 ```

-1. If you only want to see if there are updated versions available for a package use the check-update option with dnf.
-For example for the wget package type:
+1. If you only want to see if there are updated versions available for a package, use the check-update option with dnf.
+For example, for the wget package type:

 ```
 $ dnf check-update wget
 ```

-4. Now list all the available versions for the kernal package for your system.
+4. Now list all the available versions for the kernel package for your system.
 Type:

 ```
 $ sudo dnf list kernel